BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 **Do you have an IDIR account?**
 We use IDIR authentication for realm admin users, so you *must* have one in order to become a realm admin.

+**Are you requesting for Identity Provider Update?**
+If so, you need to be the realm admin and continue to Step 4.

 ## Step 1
-Login to each the following links using your IDIR credentials.
+Login to each of the following links using your IDIR credentials.
 You will and see a the "_Forbidden_" message, but this is expected behaviour and will actually create your initial account on KeyCloak.
 - https://sso-dev.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso-test.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso.pathfinder.gov.bc.ca/auth/admin/idir/console